-With five ministers on staff, Plymouth members get the benefit of hearing different perspectives and different approaches to illuminating scripture.
+With four ministers on staff and an interim senior minister, Plymouth members get the benefit of hearing different perspectives and different approaches to illuminating scripture.
 This variety of voices is a blessing, helping us see the scripture in its fullness and richness of meanings — making God more present to us, helping us understand the historic context of these texts, and allowing us, even in the Bible’s strangest stories, to see what truths are revealed.

 Minister of Vitality and Outreach

 Lindsey Braun (pronounced “brown”) serves as Plymouth’s Minister of Vitality and Outreach.
 In this role, Lindsey tends areas of ministry that contribute to a living and growing faith.
 These include Plymouth’s two-year, high commitment confirmation program, as well as Plymouth’s community efforts in Benevolence (direct service) and Christian Social Action (advocacy and solidarity with our neighbors).
 Opportunities for ecumenical and interfaith connection are also part of Lindsey’s portfolio, as is Plymouth’s connection with our wider United Church of Christ denomination.
 Lindsey serves on the Iowa UCC’s Central Association Committee on Ministry and the Iowa Conference Annual Meeting Planning Committee.

 A graduate of St. Olaf College and the University of Chicago Divinity School, Lindsey’s first ministry was as a Transition into Ministry resident in Chicago.
 As an alumna of a TiM program, Lindsey is excited about Plymouth’s ongoing commitment to the continued development of young ministers.
 Lindsey first came to Iowa via a solo pastorate in 2011.
 After over five years of solo ministry, she gratefully accepted the call to serve on Plymouth’s team of settled ministers in 2016.